ncatlab/nlab-content/pages/63.md

 * Wheeler-Festschrift, Klauder (ed.): _Magic without Magic_ .
 (1972)

-A canonical textbook reference on the BRST complex is chapter 8 of
+A canonical textbook reference on the BRST complex is (chapter 8 of)

 * [[Marc Henneaux]], [[Claudio Teitelboim]], _[[Quantization of Gauge Systems]]_

-Also lecture 3 of
+Discussion with more emphasis on the applications to quantum field theory of interest is in lecture 3 of

 * [[Edward Witten]], _Dynamics of Quantum Field Theory_ in vol II, starting page 1119, of [[Pierre Deligne]], [[Pavel Etingof]], [[Dan Freed]], L. Jeffrey, [[David Kazhdan]], [[John Morgan]], D.R.
 Morrison and [[Edward Witten]], eds.  _[[Quantum Fields and Strings]], A course for mathematicians_, 2 vols.
 Amer.
 Math.
 Soc.
 Providence 1999.

+The perspective on the BRST complex as a formal dual to a space in [[dg-geometry]] is relatively clearly stated in section 2 of

+* [[Kevin Costello]], _Renormalisation and the Batalin-Vilkovisky formalism_ ([arXiv](http://arxiv.org/abs/0706.1533)).

+For more along these lines see [[BV-BRST formalism]].

 [[!redirects BRST complexes]]